Treece, Kansas

 Treece is a ghost town in Cherokee County, Kansas, United States, and part of the historic Tri-State Mining District.
 As of the 2010 census, the city population was 138.
 As of May 2012 the city was abandoned and most buildings and other facilities demolished due to pervasive problems with lead pollution resulting from past mining.
-Two people who had refused an Environmental Protection Agency (EPA) buyout remained in 2012, then one died in 2016.
+Two people who had refused an Environmental Protection Agency (EPA) buyout remained in 2012, one of whom died in 2016.

 History

 Treece and neighboring former cities Picher, Cardin and Douthat were formed as a result of mining operations in the early 20th century.
 Realtor J. O. Treece lent the town his name.
 The first post office in Treece was established in 1917.
 Treece was a major supplier of lead, zinc, and iron ore.
 During its maximum production, Treece and Picher combined had a population of over 20,000 and produced $20 billion worth of ore mainly during World War I and World War II.
 After the 1970s, ore production declined rapidly as did the city's population.
 In 1981 the Environmental Protection Agency deemed the Tri-State Mining District as contaminated and promised to take actions to clean up the area.